apache/mxnet/docs/install/index.md

 $ sudo Rscript -e "install.packages('curl', repo = 'https://cran.rstudio.com')"
 ```

-You can then build the MXNet R package with the following command.
+You can then build and install the MXNet R package with the following command.
 ```bash
 $ make rpkg
 ```